 We have small class sizes and a high number of teaching assistants who are trained to support all young people across many complex needs.
 This is sometimes done on a 1:1 basis when a young person has previously been out of education for over a year or more.
-The support is needed to build relationships and trust as well as take the transition very slowly e.g. from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs.
+The support is needed to build relationships and trust as well as take the transition very slowly e.g. from initial meetings on Teams or out of school hours on site to clinical support to manage anxiety.